JJscott/BattsGo/README.md

 ![Screenshot](./board_example.png)

 ## Features

 ### Stones

 The stone graphics are emotes featured on the [BattsGo](https://www.twitch.tv/battsgo/) Twitch stream.
 The original 28x28 pixel graphics were up-sampled to 180x180 pixels using super-resolution deep convolutional neural networks for single-image anime-style art, also known as [waifu2x](http://waifu2x.udp.jp/).
 The up-samples were then edited to ensure that they were perfectly circular and had a hard edge.
-The stones have random slight rotation to break up the visual tiling and make it easier to comprehend.
-The theme features the `battsgBfine`+`battsgWfine` emotes for normal stones and the `battsgBzstone`+`battsgWzstone` for stones that are marked as dead (dimmed) during scoring and estimation.
+When added to the board, the stones will grow into place and will have random slight rotation to break up the visual tiling.
+The theme features the `battsgBfine` and `battsgWfine` emotes for normal stones and the `battsgBzstone` and `battsgWzstone` for stones that are marked as dead (dimmed) during scoring and estimation.

 ![Example of dimmed stones](./dimmed_example.png)

 ### Marks